-Optical Material: Plastics is the third in a series of blog posts that aims to highlight the various optical materials used to design and manufacture optical components for the photonics industry.
+Optical Material: Plastics is the third article in this 5-part series of blog posts that aims to highlight the various optical materials used to design and manufacture optical components for the photonics industry.

 Although glass has been the traditional choice for optical components, the advent of plastics transformed and expanded their application potential in modern optics.
 Plastics have several advantages over glasses and ceramics, and in many recent applications have served as a formidable replacement for traditional optical materials.
 From a chemical perspective, plastics are essentially polymers of hydrocarbons.
 They are extensively used as packaging materials, and functional or protective components in medical equipment, construction tubing, contact lenses, fabrics etc. Within that wide range of plastic materials, there is a special category of plastics that exhibits excellent optical properties such as high-transmission and refractive index comparable to float glass.
 Such plastics are well suited as substrates in the manufacture of a range of optical components like lenses, optical fibers, gratings, etc.

 Plastics in Optical Applications

 In this class of plastics, by far the most widely used plastic is PMMA or Poly Methyl Methacrylate.
 It is also known as plexiglass or acrylic glass.
 PMMA has a refractive index of 1.49 at 589.3 nm and a 3 mm thick sheet transmits 92% of light in the visible spectrum.
 PMMA absorbs UV light with wavelengths shorter than 400 nm, and IR wavelengths higher than 2800 nm.
 These properties make it an excellent replacement for glass as an optical material.
 Some notable applications of PMMA are: